-The Public Safety Director, Associate Director, and/or other officials identified above, as appropriate, will determine how much information is appropriate to disseminate at different points in time.
+The Associate Vice President of Safety or designee, Associate Director of Public Safety, and/or other officials identified above, as appropriate, will determine how much information is appropriate to disseminate at different points in time.
 Typically, the notification will include the incident time, location, type, and recommended actions for safety.
 The notice will contain safety information for the particular segment of the population taking into account such factors as, for example, whether some people are residents and others are commuting or traveling to the campus.